ClickHouse/ClickHouse/docs/en/interfaces/schema-inference.md

 | `STRUCT`                     | [Tuple](../sql-reference/data-types/tuple.md)           |
 | `MAP`                        | [Map](../sql-reference/data-types/map.md)               |

 Other Parquet types are not supported.
-By default, all inferred types are inside `Nullable`, but it can be changed by disabling setting `schema_inference_make_columns_nullable`.
+By default, all inferred types are inside `Nullable`, but it can be changed using setting `schema_inference_make_columns_nullable`.

 ## Arrow {#arrow}